 - If successful, the crawl can start.

-- If the site is generally inaccessible, Google will slowly stop crawling your site.
+- If the site homepage is not available, Google will stop crawling the site.

 This table shows the responses that Google received when crawling your site, grouped by response type, as a percentage of all crawl responses.
 Data is based on total number requests, not by URL, so if Google requested a URL twice and got Server error (500) the first time, and OK (200) the second time, the response would be 50% Server error and 50% OK.